Dr. Hoybjerg Answers Your Orthodontic Questions

 Schedule An Appointment With Us!

 We hope that we were able to answer all of your questions regarding our state-of-the-art orthodontic treatment techniques and practices.
 If you have any further questions, feel free to give your neighboring office location a call.
-We have four offices in Sacramento, Roseville, Placerville and Modesto, so a beautiful smile is never far away.
+We have five offices in Sacramento, Roseville, Placerville, El Dorado Hills and Modesto, so a beautiful smile is never far away.
 We look forward to helping you achieve a straight and healthy smile!